 Update: We have already sent the notes to you.
 Thank you.

 QUISIERA OCTENER LOS DOCUMENTOS SOBRE LA MOSCA SOLDADO ESTE ES MI CORREO J****[email protected] [email redacted partially for reader's privacy]

 --> Thanks for your query.
-We have sent you the document to your email.
+We have sent the document to your email.
 It says however the mailbox is unavailable.
-Please check again if there may be any typing mistakes in your email?
+Please check again if there are any typing mistakes in your email?